-Both of these are comparable to Bergman's "Winter Light."
-In other words these are not pop corn movies, they are not fun.
+I am going to review two films by Bresson, the other one ("Diary of a Country Priest") next time.
+These are not pop corn movies, they are not fun.
+These are fine films but hard to watch.
 These are the kind of movies that it hurts to watch, not because they are so bad because they are so good at portraying things that are so bad.
-These are the kind of films you to someone who wants to be a "real flim buff," "if you want to grow up to be a big strong film buff, shut up and eat your Spinach," the film version of that is watch these movies.
+These are vegetable films; like a parent says to a kid, "if you want to grow up to be a big strong film buff, shut up and eat your Spinach," the film version of that is to watch these movies.

 Au Hasard Balthazar (1966)